Crazy8unny/Bandit-Bot/README.md

 Overview
 --------
 In conclusion, this is a simple bot template which allows you to make amazing discord bots!
 The possibilities are endless with this template and I hope you make some amazing things with this!
-The template has 4 defualt commands to be used in guilds and 1 DM command.
-You can delete these, re-write them or leave them - the

 Here is a complete command example:
 ```